trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 # Audio Annotation

-Welcome to the heart of Whombat, the hub where all annotation work takes center
+Welcome to the heart of Sonari, the hub where all annotation work takes center
 stage: the annotation projects.
 Here, one or many annotators delve into the audio material, showcasing their audio expertise by highlighting crucial sound events and adding meaningful annotations.